 Our inventories mainly represented our food ingredients and other materials used in our restaurant operations and our hot pot condiment products for sale.
-Our inventories increased from US\$16.7 million as of December 31, 2021 to US\$26.0 million as December 31, 2022.
-The increase in our inventories primarily reflected the inventories we kept for the new restaurants we opened during each year.
-Our inventories decreased by 10.0% from US\$26.0 million as of December 31, 2022 to US\$23.4 million as of June 30, 2023, primarily because (i) we maintained a relatively higher inventory level near the year end in anticipation of the peak season of our business and (ii) we continued to optimize our inventory management in the first half of 2023.
+Our inventories increased from US\$16.7 million as of December 31, 2021 to US\$26.0 million as of December 31, 2022, and further increased to US\$29.8 million as of December 31, 2023.
+The increase in our inventories primarily reflected the inventories we kept for the new restaurants we opened during each year and the higher inventory level we had for our existing restaurants as we recorded higher guest visits and table turnover rates.

-Our inventory turnover days in 2021 and 2022 and the six months ended June 30, 2023 was 45.6 days, 39.1 days and 40.7 days, respectively.
+Our inventory turnover days in 2021, 2022 and 2023 were 45.6 days, 39.1 days and 42.8 days, respectively.
 Our annual inventory turnover days equals the average of the beginning and ending inventories for that year divided by raw materials and consumables used for that year and multiplied by 360 days.
-Our half-year inventory turnover days equals the average of the beginning and ending inventories for the period divided by raw materials and consumables used for the period and multiplied by 180 days.
-The decrease in our inventory turnover days in 2022 was primarily attributable to the higher level of inventories consumed as we gradually recovered from the COVID-19 pandemic.
-The increase in our inventory turnover days in the first half of 2023 was primarily because we usually maintained a relatively shorter inventory turnover days near the year end, which was the peak season of our business.
+The increase in our inventory turnover days in 2022 and 2023 was primarily because we strategically maintained higher inventory levels in response to the higher guest traffic and table turnover rates recorded at our restaurants.